-Important In SQL statements passed to DSQL, omit the terminating semicolon.
+In SQL statements passed to DSQL, omit the terminating semicolon.
 In embedded applications written in C and C++, and in isql, the semicolon is a terminating symbol for the statement, so it must be included.

-Argument Description SCHEMA Alternative keyword for DATABASE ADD FILE ' filespec ' Adds one or more secondary files to receive database pages after the primary file is filled; for a remote database, associate secondary files with the same node LENGTH [=] int [PAGE[S]] Specifies the range of pages for a secondary file by providing the number of pages in each file STARTING [AT [PAGE]] int Specifies a range of pages for a secondary file by providing the starting page number

-Argument Description ADD ADMIN OPTION Enable embedded user authentication DROP ADMIN OPTION Disable embedded user authentication SET FLUSH INTERVAL <number></number> Enables database flush.
+Argument Description SCHEMA Alternative keyword for DATABASE ADD FILE 'filespec' Adds one or more secondary files to receive database pages after the primary file is filled; for a remote database, associate secondary files with the same node LENGTH [=] int [PAGE[S]] Specifies the range of pages for a secondary file by providing the number of pages in each file STARTING [AT [PAGE]] int Specifies a range of pages for a secondary file by providing the starting page number ADD ADMIN OPTION Enable embedded user authentication DROP ADMIN OPTION Disable embedded user authentication ENCRYPT key_name Uses the named encryption key to encrypt the database.
+Encrypting a database causes all pages to be encrypted.
+Only the database owner can encrypt a database.
+DECRYPT key_name Uses the named encryption key to decrypt the database.
+Decrypting a database causes all pages to be decrypted and rewritten in plaintext.
+Only the database owner can decrypt a database.
+SET FLUSH INTERVAL <number></number> Enables database flush.
 The interval <number> is interpreted in units of seconds.</number> SET NO FLUSH INTERVAL Disables database flush.
 SET GROUP COMMIT Allows transactions to be committed by a background cache writer thread.
 SET NO GROUP COMMIT Disable group commit.
 SET LINGER INTERVAL Allows a database to remain in memory after the last user detaches.
 Interval is seconds SET NO LINGER INTERBAL Disable database linger.
 SET RECLAIM INTERVAL Reclaim interval is in seconds.
 Determines how often the garbage collector thread will run to release memory from unused procedures, triggers, and internal system queries back to InterBase memory heap.
 SET NO RECLAIM INTERVAL Disable memory reclamation.